Best Time of Summer to Visit Spain

 Best Time of Summer to Visit Spain for Festivals

 Who wants to visit Spain and not experience their famed festivals?
 During the end of June, on the evening of the 23rd, are the bonfires of San Juan.
 This commemorates the Day of San Juan which is on the 24th.
-All along the beach, people set up picnic tables and bring wood, dig a hole, and have a bonfire.
+All along the beach, people set up picnic tables and many grill.
+In the past, they used to have bonfires as well, but just a year ago Denia and most of this area prohibited bonfires because of the pollution and threat of fires spreading.
 It goes from around 20:00 till the wee hours of the morning.
-We did hear rumors that this may be the last year that Denia allows the bonfires, because it’s too hard to control and too dangerous.